-There are many technological innovations available to Retailers to protect their employees and their customers from COVID-19.
+There are many technological innovations and solutions available to Retailers to protect their employees and their customers from COVID-19.

 In our most recent blog, we discussed simple steps retailers can take using signage and sneeze guards to help protect themselves and their customers from the COVID-19 coronavirus.
 If you happened to miss the article, no worries, we’ve linked you to it here.

 In this blog, we’re diving into a more technological approach to virus protection, and luckily, there are a ton of very intuitive and smart innovators out there who have been able to create products that make protection much easier to manage for retailers.

 Below is a brief list of the areas these innovators have been able to make headway in:

 - Contactless Payments

 As you may know, the coronavirus can spread through physical contact which is why the iconic “6 foot Rule” has been implemented nearly worldwide.

 The issue is, however, that the 6 foot rule doesn’t fully protect everyone during checkout because in most cases customers have to physically touch pin pads and credit card terminals to complete transactions.
 This increases the chances of virus transmission.

 The good thing is that retailers have understood this fact and have made it a point to clean and disinfect their devices in between customers, thereby reducing the chances of the virus spreading.
 (Still, they just want to be sure not to damage their devices in the process.
 We’ve provided some tips on how to do so here.)